mansenfranzen/autodoc_pydantic/docs/source/index.rst

 - 💬 provides default values, alias and constraints for model fields
 - 🔗 adds references between validators and corresponding fields
 - 📃 includes collapsable model json schema
-- 🏄 natively integrates with autodoc extension
+- 🏄 natively integrates with autodoc and autosummary extensions
 - 📎 defines explicit pydantic prefixes for models, settings, fields, validators and model config
-- 📋 shows summary section for model configuration and validators
+- 📋 shows summary section for model configuration, fields and validators
 - 👀 hides overloaded and redundant model class signature
 - 📚 sorts fields, validators and model config within models by type
-- 🍀 Supports :code:`pydantic >= 1.5.0` and :code:`sphinx >= 3.4.0`
+- 🍀 Supports `pydantic >= 1.5.0` and `sphinx >= 3.4.0`

 To see those features in action, jump over to the :ref:`example <showcase>` section comparing the appearance of standard sphinx autodoc with *autodoc_pydantic*.